 PCIe 3.0 standard was originally used, but understandably, these products are far less power-efficient by today’s standards.
 Cards prior to GCN 4.0 were made on the 28nm manufacturing process, while their successors used the 14nm process.

 Another clear benefit of these cards is the fact that they supported GDDR5 memory; some subsequent models even supported HBM2 and HBM memory.
-It’s worth mentioning that GCN is also used in graphics portions of AMD’s Accelerated Processing Units, such as those in PlayStation 4 and Xbox One APUs.
+It’s worth noting that GCN is also used in graphics portions of AMD’s Accelerated Processing Units, such as those in PlayStation 4 and Xbox One APUs.

 Radeon DNA (RDNA)